 The river holds Bream, Tench, Roach, Rudd, Perch, Eels, Pike, some Carp, Dace and Gudgeon and is subject to the statuary annual close season from 14th March to 15th June inclusive.

 Although summer flow can be negligible, winter can be a different matter, with good flows, the river often being up and over the fields should there be an excess of rain.

-The Shermans Bridge stretch, both upstream and downstream of the A27 is up to 15 metres or so wide in places with depths up to around 3 metres in places.
-Generally slow flowing except in the narrower stretches or below the gauging weir just upstream of the bridge, there are some superb fish present for those prepared to make the effort.
+The Shermans Bridge stretch, both upstream and downstream of the A27 is up to 15 metres or so wide in places with depths up to around 3 metres.
+Generally slow flowing except in the narrower stretches or below the gauging weir just upstream of the bridge.
+There are some superb fish present for those prepared to make the effort.

 A WORD OF WARNING